 What can we do to prevent water damage?

 - Maintain your gutters and downspouts.
-If you can, purchase larger gutters — they have more room, so it’s easier to keep them nice and clean.
+If you can, purchase larger gutters — they have more room, so it’s easier to keep them clean.
 When heavy rain hits, sized-up guttering can handle it.